The Gap Between "Can Print" and "Should Print"

 - Outgassing requirements are extreme (CF-PEEK outgasses slightly more)

-- Biocompatibility is required (ISO 10993 certification)
+- Biocompatibility documentation is required (for example, ISO 10993 material data)

 PEEK printing is a process discipline, not a materials trick.
 The correct hardware, validated parameters, and post-print protocol are what separate test specimens from production parts.